 10 Best Bluetooth Car Speakerphones of 2023 – Reviews & Top Picks

 These days, most cars come with a built-in Bluetooth speakerphone as part of the vehicle’s entertainment unit.
-Once you set them up, each time you get in the car, your cell phone will automatically connect to the unit, allowing you to make and receive hands-free calls as well as other things like stream music through your stereo.
+Once you set them up, each time you get in the car, your cell phone will automatically connect to the unit, allowing you to make and receive hands-free calls and stream music through your stereo.

-These are great systems and you may be wondering why anyone might still need an aftermarket speakerphone?
+These are great systems, and you may wonder why anyone still needs an aftermarket speakerphone.
 The truth is, if your car has a built-in system, you probably don’t.
-But, if you are somebody who drives different fleet vehicles each day as part of your employment, or you have an older car without this inbuilt technology, you will benefit from one of these devices.
+But, if you drive different fleet vehicles each day as part of your employment or have an older car without this technology, you can benefit from one of these devices.

-As with most electronic devices, there are many different makes and models of aftermarket speakerphones available, and choosing the best of them can be tricky, and there are a few different things you need to consider.
-So, to help you out we’ve put together this list of in-depth reviews that will give you a good start in finding the device that is right for you.
+As with most electronic devices, there are many brands and models of aftermarket speakerphones available, and choosing the best of them can be tricky.
+So, to help you, we’ve put together this list of in-depth reviews that will give you a good start in finding the right device for you.